deltadogs/DOGS-python/README.md

 # DOGS-python

 A derivative-free global optimization algorithm based on Delaunay triangulation designed to solve efficiently the problems whose function evaluations process is nonconvex and computationally expensive.
 This package particularly well-suited when the objective function is like a black-box function.
+### Limitations
+The limitation is on number of paramteres which need to be less than ten.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You need to downlaod and install anaconda python 3 package: